operasoftware/devopera/articles/_posts/2015-06-03-making-sites-work-opera-mini.md

 However, icon fonts are sometimes used by developers and these won’t be displayed; this can mean some important information or navigation items are invisible.
 Use SVG images instead; these can be compressed to become smaller than icon fonts, and can be made [responsive with media queries](https://dev.opera.com/blog/how-media-queries-allow-you-to-optimize-svg-icons-for-several-sizes/).

 This doesn’t just benefit Opera Mini users; many people with mild dyslexia have a [special system font](http://en.wikipedia.org/wiki/Dyslexie#Research) to aid legibility, which breaks icon fonts.
-See Seren Davies' presentation [Death to icon fonts](https://speakerdeck.com/ninjanails/death-to-icon-fonts) which explains how icon fonts impact her dyslexia.
+See Seren Davies’ presentation [Death to icon fonts](https://speakerdeck.com/ninjanails/death-to-icon-fonts) which explains how icon fonts impact her dyslexia.

 ### Style your HTML with CSS